ShadowOne333/MaternalBound-Redux/README.md

 ### Sprites:

-* **Jamsilva:**	For all the incredible work he did with the overworld sprites as well as some battle sprites for both his own hack and Redux
+* **Jamsilva:**	For all the incredible work he did with the overworld sprites as well as some battle sprites for both his own hack and Redux <br />
-* **PhoenixBound:**	Besides all his previous credited work, also want to thank him for the awesome overworld sprites he made for Redux as well
+* **PhoenixBound:**	Besides all his previous credited work, also want to thank him for the awesome overworld sprites he made for Redux as well <br />
-* **Crav (Great Space Pickle):** Sprite artist for the Mother: Cognitive Dissonance project, and for the permission to use some of the unique overworld sprites from that project into Redux!
+* **Crav (Great Space Pickle):** Sprite artist for the Mother: Cognitive Dissonance project, and for the permission to use some of the unique overworld sprites from that project into Redux! <br />
-* **Rickstie:**	For the ongoing interchange of sprite between him and me for the diagonal sprites, inspiration for the robot sprites and other touches to the main characters
+* **Rickstie:**	For the ongoing interchange of sprite between him and me for the diagonal sprites, inspiration for the robot sprites and other touches to the main characters <br />
 * **Howisthisaname:** For the neat EarthBound Enhanced hack, which is where some of the reworked battle sprites come from.
 The specific sprites from his EB Enhanced project are as follows:

 |	Sprite number			|	Enemy name			|	Reason			|